All Episodes

 It's great, right?

-Considering that, when you see that crime is actually up in D.C., it's actually worrying because the people there are becoming more violent.
+Considering that, when you see that crime is actually up in DC, it's actually worrying.

-A D.C. police commander is under investigation for allegedly making changes to crime stats in his district.
+A DC police commander is under investigation for allegedly making changes to crime stats in his district.

-This happened just a week after Polyam filed an equal employment opportunity complaint against an assistant chief in the police union accused the department of deliberately falsifying crime data according to three law enforcement sources familiar with the complaint.
+This happened just a week after Poliam filed an equal employment opportunity complaint against an assistant chief in the police union accused the department of deliberately falsifying crime data according to three law enforcement sources familiar with the complaint.

 The union claims police supervisors in the department manipulate crime data to make it appear violent crime has fallen considerably compared to last year.